twbs/savage/SECURITY.md

 * Compromise of GitHub
 * Compromise of Travis CI API
 * Compromise of the machine on which Savage resides
-* Compromise of out outbound communications with GitHub
+* Compromise of our outbound communications with GitHub
 * Allowing modification of a sensitive file due to incorrect whitelist settings

 Within scope: